What Kind of Diversity & Inclusion Training Do We Need and How Much Will it Cost?

 How much will it cost?

 Cultural Responsiveness.
 It’s important to build relationships with the groups and communities about whom you wish to learn.
-Pricing can vary, but nonprofit organizations should be prepared to spend at least $500 in the Midwest for a half-day session.
+Pricing can vary, but nonprofit organizations should be prepared to spend at least $500 in Michigan for a half-day session.
 Some organizations will provide training for free, but with an honorarium.
 Consider not paying less than $500 for their valuable expertise.
-LaTosch Diversity & Inclusion Consulting offers culturally-specific training on lesbian, gay, bisexual and transgender (LGBT) issues and can make referrals for other community-specific training.
+LaTosch Consulting offers culturally-specific training on lesbian, gay, bisexual and transgender (LGBT) issues and can make referrals for other community-specific training.

 Trouble Shooting.
-Engaging a consultant in this work is especially important if you are facing some specific problem areas.
-Consultant fees vary based on the organizational size, scope of services needed, and geographic spread.
-LaTosch Diversity & Inclusion Consulting uses a simple six-step assessment process that typically takes 4-6 months, depending on the organization.
+Engaging a consultant in this work is especially important if you are facing specific problem areas.
+Consultant fees vary based on the organization size, scope of services needed, and geographic spread.
+LaTosch Consulting uses a simple six-step assessment process that typically takes 4-6 months, depending on the organization.
+Much of the work can be done remotely with as few as three in-person meetings.
 Fees are based on the size and complexity of the organization.
 Click here for a free consulting quote.